diegoquintanav/dlt-tutorial/slides/slides.md

 ```

 ---
-Running this will raise an exception though, because the postgres destination need some **credentials** to work.
+Running this will raise an exception though, because the postgres destination needs some **credentials** to work.
 Fortunately, `dlt` will give you some pointers for what to do to fix it

 ```python
 python 3_sample_pipeline_postgres_config.py